KavinilaLoganathan-2507/Daily_codes/README.md

 Get a two digit number and print the 10's digit
 # Day_12
 Getting three digit number from user and printing the one's digit
+# Day_13
+Get a three-digit number from user and print the hundred’s digit.